New users often ask this question, “How to check an air compressor’s oil level?”

 How often should you change the oil in your air compressor?

 There is no exact result to these questions.
-Air compressor oil change interval varies from compressors to compressor.
+Air compressor oil change interval varies from compressors to compressors.
 Like-

 - For Rotary Screw Compressor after 7000-8000 hours of use if you use standard oil and every three months if you use food-grade oil.